probprog/anglican/code/embang/README.md

 Clojure.
 An Anglican program is translated into Clojure using macros, converted into CPS, and executed with different inference algorithms.
-Some understanding of using CPS transformation for probabilistic program can be obtained from the online book[The Design and Implementation Of Probabilistic Programming Languages](http://dippl.org/).
+Some understanding of using CPS transformation for probabilistic programs can be obtained from the online book [The Design and Implementation Of Probabilistic Programming Languages](http://dippl.org/).
 However, the implementation of __m!__  deviates in many ways from the approach outlined in the book.